troglobit/finit/README.md

 user's home directory, built and installed to a temporary staging directory.
 The environment variables `DESTDIR` and `PLUGINS` are changed to suit this particular build.

+To target an embedded Linux system, usally a system that use BusyBox tools instead of udev & C:o, add `CPPGLAGS="-DEMBEDDED_SYSTEM"` to the build command above.

+**Note:** If you run into problems starting Finit, take a look at `finit.c`.
+One of the most common problems is a custom Linux kernel build that lack `CONFIG_DEVTMPFS`.
+Another is too much cruft in the system `/etc/fstab`.

 Running